moong dal tadka recipe with step by step photos – this is one of the delicious dal recipe, i make with moong dal.

 some people don’t like moong dal as it is little bland. but trust me this moong dal tadka is not bland and taste very good. it has the flavors of tempered cumin, garlic, garam masala and red chili powder. once you make this delicious moong dal recipe, you are not going to hate moong dal anymore.

 moong dal is easy to digest and is often given to kids as well as convalescing adults. this does not mean that you cannot have this nutritious dal. you should include lentils in your diet, including this dal.

-here’s a simple moong dal recipe. this dal is extremely good with some steamed basmati rice accompanied by a side vegetable dish or raita. have some roasted papads and lime or mango pickle also by the side. a truly comfort and satisfying meal.
+here’s a simple moong dal recipe. this dal is extremely good with some steamed basmati rice accompanied by a side vegetable dish or raita. have some roasted papads and lemon or mango pickle also by the side. a truly comfort and satisfying meal.

 i paired the moong dal with some steamed sona masoori rice and aloo methi.

-moong dal tadka recipe below:
+moong dal recipe card below:

-- ¾ cup moong dal/spilt skinned mung lentils
+- ¾ cup moong dal (spilt skinned mung lentils)

-- 1 medium size onion, finely chopped
+- 1 medium size onion - finely chopped

-- 1 medium size tomato, chopped
+- 1 medium size tomato - chopped

-- ¼ tsp red chili powder/lal mirch powder
+- ¼ teaspoon red chili powder (lal mirch powder)

-- ⅓ tsp turmeric powder/haldi
+- ⅓ teaspoon turmeric powder (haldi)

 - 3 cups water